dragonfly-science/dragonfly-website/content/news/2021-10-14-emma-crawford-kakapo/content.md

 that all the birds were getting suitable nutrition for breeding.”

 ![Moss was easily mistaken for kākāpō throughout the trip](/news/2021-10-14-emma-crawford-kakapo/mossball.jpg)

+> Being so isolated, you really sensed a feeling of what New Zealand may have been like before humans began altering the environment.

 Despite spending an entire two weeks in the kākāpō capital, Emma only spotted two of the elusive parrots “all of our hundreds of other kākāpō sightings ended with a disappointed sigh of, “Oh, it’s just a ball